Tulsa Police Investigating Fatal Shooting At Laundromat

 Video

-Tulsa Police are investigating a fatal shooting at a laundromat located at 101st east ave just east of Mingo.
+Tulsa Police are investigating a reported shooting at a laundromat located at 101st east ave and Mingo.

 Keep up-to-date with everything that happens in your world.